GROUNDWORKS

 Monday 12 May – Sunday 29 June 2025

-Born from GLOST glaze’s material research interviews and founder Elena Gileva’s decades-long investigation into ceramic materials, GROUND WORKS examines the fundamental relationship between raw materials and ceramic creation, offering visitors insight into the processes that shape contemporary sustainable practices.
-Glost glaze presents the journey from mineral to form, highlighting the crucial dialogue between scientific understanding and artistic expression through this exhibition.
+Born from GLOST Glaze’s material research interviews and founder Elena Gileva’s decades-long investigation into ceramic materials, GROUNDWORKS examines the fundamental relationship between raw materials and ceramic creation, offering visitors insight into the processes that shape contemporary sustainable practices.
+GLOST Glaze presents the journey from mineral to form, highlighting the crucial dialogue between scientific understanding and artistic expression through this exhibition.

 Through a curated collection of melt tests, geological specimens, and infographics, visitors gain insight into the chemistry and methodology behind glaze making and material experimentation.
 The exhibition emphasizes process and research, showcasing how contemporary makers approach material testing and development in their practice.